 I quit taking Prozac using a step-down method.
 Started in Sept.
 2011 and finally off in January 2012.
 I experienced severe loss of balance early on, which progressed into full-blown ataxia & parasthesia.
 Have had extensive blood-testing & MRIs of brain & cervical spine, all negative!
 I have to believe this is a result of coming off Prozac, although most sites say the withdrawal side effects don’t last this long.

 The single commonest question to RxISK.org has been about dependence on and withdrawal from treatments, such as anticonvulsants, statins, diuretics, and others.
-(See Medicine Induced Stress Syndromes, Dependence and Withdrawal, Halting Antidepressants, clopidogrel withdrawal and withdrawal from azathiopine).
+(See Medicine Induced Stress Syndromes, Dependence and Withdrawal, Stopping Antidepressants, Clopidogrel Withdrawal and Azathioprine Withdrawal).

-On completing the RxISK Terminator Algorithm V scored 10.
+On completing the RxISK report, V scored 10 on the Terminator Algorithm.
 A score of 9 makes it highly likely this is a withdrawal syndrome.
-Our hope is that printing out a RxIKSK report will give people something to take to their doctor that will engage the doctor.
+Our hope is that printing out a RxISK report will give people something to take to their doctor that will engage the doctor.
 There are an astonishing number of doctors still who do not recognize that antidepressants cause dependence and withdrawal, even though many people give convincing stories of how these drugs can be more difficult to stop than heroin, speed or other illegal drugs.

 The companies knew dependence and withdrawal were a risk even before these drugs were marketed.
 Studies in healthy volunteers had shown convincing evidence of dependence and withdrawal in normal people after they had been exposed to the drugs for a little as two weeks.
 The main symptoms these healthy volunteers had on stopping were anxiety, and depression, along with dizziness and fatigue.
 The data from these studies is buried.